Christine L. Borgman

-Christine L. Borgman is Distinguished Professor and Presidential Chair in Information Studies at UCLA.
+Christine L. Borgman is a distinguished Professor and Presidential Chair in Information Studies at UCLA.
 She is the author of more than 200 publications in the fields of information studies, computer science, and communication.

+Career

 Two of her sole-authored monographs, Scholarship in the Digital Age: Information, Infrastructure, and the Internet (MIT Press, 2007) and From Gutenberg to the Global Information Infrastructure: Access to Information in a Networked World (MIT Press, 2000), have won the Best Information Science Book of the Year award from the American Society for Information Science and Technology.
 She is a lead investigator for the Center for Embedded Networked Sensing (CENS), a National Science Foundation Science and Technology Center, where she conducts data practices research.
-She chaired the Task Force on Cyberlearning for the NSF, whose report, Fostering Learning in the Networked World, was released in July, 2008.
+She chaired the Task Force on Cyberlearning for the NSF, whose report, Fostering Learning in the Networked World, was released in July 2008.
 Prof. Borgman is a Fellow of the American Association for the Advancement of Science (AAAS), a Legacy Laureate of the University of Pittsburgh, and is the 2011 recipient of the Paul Evan Peters Award from the Coalition for Networked Information, Association for Research Libraries, and EDUCAUSE.
 The award recognizes notable, lasting achievements in the creation and innovative use of information resources and services that advance scholarship and intellectual productivity through communication networks.
 She is also the 2011 recipient of the Research in Information Science Award from the American Association of Information Science and Technology.
-In 2013 she became a fellow of the Association for Computing Machinery.
+In 2013, she became a fellow of the Association for Computing Machinery.
+Borgman received the Award of Merit from the Association for Information Science and Technology in 2019.

 Borgman leads the Center for Knowledge Infrastructures (CKI) located in the UCLA Department of Information Studies.
-CKI conducts research on scientific data practices and policy, scholarly communication, and socio-technical systems.
+CKI conducts research on scientific data practices and policy, scholarly communication, and sociotechnical systems.

 She is a member of the U.S. National Academies’ Board on Research Data and Information and the U.S. National CODATA (Committee on Data for Science and Technology), the Strategic Advisory Board to Thomson-Reuters Scholarly Research, the advisory board to the Electronic Privacy Information Center, and Member-at-Large for Section T (Information, Computing, and Communication) of the AAAS.
 At UCLA, she chairs the Information Technology Planning Board.
-Previous service includes chairing Section T of the AAAS, and membership on the Science Advisory Board to Microsoft Corporation, the Board of Directors of the Council on Library and Information Resources, and the advisory board to the Computer & Information Science & Engineering Directorate of the National Science Foundation, and the Association for Computing Machinery Public Policy Council.
+Her previous services include, chairing Section T of the AAAS, and membership on the Science Advisory Board to Microsoft Corporation, the Board of Directors of the Council on Library and Information Resources, and the advisory board to the Computer & Information Science & Engineering Directorate of the National Science Foundation, and the Association for Computing Machinery Public Policy Council.